AshampooSystems/boden/docs/docs/guides/fundamentals/resources.md

 ## Introduction

-Many Platforms provide native ways to bundle application resources like Images or other binary data.
+Many platforms provide native ways to bundle application resources like images or other binary data.
-The way these are embedded into the build process and the specific capabilities / features of these mechanisms vary quite a bit though.
+The way these are embedded into the build process and the specific capabilities of these mechanisms vary quite a bit though.

-As an example lets compare the iOS and Androids resource system.
+As an example let's compare the iOS and Androids resource system.

 ### iOS